mkgold/kinfrastructures2/kinfrastructures2-syllabus.md

 Regular participation in our class discussions and online spaces is expected and essential.
 All students will receive a grade of A for completing the assignments associated with their differential credit requirements.
 Students who are unable to complete assignments associated with differential credit requirements should write a short self-assessment, to be shared with me, explaining the grade they would like to receive for this course.
 For more on this grading policy, please see recent work on the topic of [ungrading](https://learninginnovation.duke.edu/blog/2022/09/what-is-ungrading/).

 Differential Credit Requirements:
-* 2 credits: all assignments except Personal Narrative and Trace a Knowledge Infrastructure
+* 2 credits: 1 discussion lead + all assignments except Personal Narrative and Trace a Knowledge Infrastructure
-* 3 credits: all assignments except Trace a Knowledge Infrastructure
+* 3 credits: 1 discussion lead + all assignments except Trace a Knowledge Infrastructure
-* 4 credits: All assignments
+* 4 credits: 2 discussion leads + all assignments